webmproject/WebPShop/README.md

 *   On some images, lossless compression might produce smaller file sizes than lossy.
 That's why the quality slider is not linear.
 The same problem exists with the radio buttons controlling the compression effort.
-*   The color profile is always applied to the Preview image on Windows and never applied on macOS, regardless of the related checkbox state.
+*   The color profile is not applied to the Preview image on macOS, regardless of the related checkbox state.
 *   This plug-in does not extend `Export As` neither `Save for Web`.
 *   Encoding and decoding are done in a single pass.
 It is not currently possible to cancel such actions, and it might take some time on big images.